Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 Reserve Officers’ Training Corps (ROTC)

 Keene State College students who are serving in the NH National Guard may qualify for Federal Tuition Assistance, National Guard Scholarships and/or a Tuition Waiver for all or a portion of tuition charges.
 Guard members should contact their commanding officer/unit administrator or NHNG Education Services Officer for more details about this program or to obtain a TAG form 621-1, NHNG Scholarship Application.
-This program is administered by the Financial Aid Office in conjunction with the NH National Guard.
-Students must complete a FAFSA by the March 1 priority deadline to qualify for this program.
+This program is administered by the Student Financial Services Office in conjunction with the NH National Guard.
+Students must complete a FAFSA by the March 1 priority deadline to qualify for this program each year.
 Out-of-state students who are active members of the NH National Guard may also qualify for in-state tuition rates through this program.

 For more information, contact the National Guard at 1-800-GO-GUARD.or review their Quick Guide to Accessing Your Education Benefits.

 Students who are eligible for Chapter 33 Post 9/11 Educational Benefits should submit their documentation to Keene State’s certifying official for processing.
-Once the Financial Aid Office receives notification of the students eligibility from the certifying official, the student will be awarded their eligible Post 9/11 funds as part of their aid package.
+Once the Student Financial Services Office receives notification of the student’s eligibility from the certifying official, the student will be awarded their eligible Post 9/11 funds as part of their aid package.

 For more information, please visit the Registrar’s Office Veterans Services Information page.